cosmos/cosmos-sdk/docs/architecture/adr-008-dCERT-group.md

 information in an emergency scenario, we propose the creation of a specialization group named The Decentralized Computer Emergency Response Team (dCERT).
-Initially this group's role is intended to serve as coordinators between the validators, bug-hunters, developers, and other members of the wider community.
+Initially this group's role is intended to serve as coordinators between various actors within a blockchain community such as validators, bug-hunters, developers.
 During a time of crisis, the dCERT group would aggregate and relay input from a variety of stakeholders to the developers who are actively devising a patch to the software, this way sensitive information does not need to be publicly disclosed while some input from the community can still be gained.

 Additionally, a special privilege is proposed for the dCERT group: the capacity to "circuit-break" (aka. temporarily disable)  a particular